akkeris/elasticache-broker/README.md

 **Kubernetes Provider Specfic**

 * `USE_KUBERNETES` - must be set to `true` to use kubernetes
+* `USE_LOCAL_KUBE_CONTEXT` - By default only a in-cluster service account will be auto detected, to allow elasticache broker to use your `~/.kube/config` with the local context this must be set to `true`.
+Use `kubectl config use-context [xyz]` to set the context it should use locally.
+This should only be set if you are developing locally.

 In addition, the namespace `memcached-system` must be created with a service account to create, update and delete servces/deployments/pods in this namespace attached to the deployment of the elasticache broker.